How can I help you?

 To implement custom filter components, use the column.filter.ui property and define the following functions:

-- read: Reads the filter value from the custom component
+read: Reads the filter value from the custom component.
+This retrieves the selected filter value when the filter is applied.

-The following example demonstrates how to render a DropDownList component for the CustomerID column instead of the default AutoComplete:
+The following example demonstrates rendering a DropDownList component for the “Customer ID” column instead of the default AutoComplete:

 import { Component, OnInit } from '@angular/core';